gettalong/webgen-sass_twitter_bootstrap-bundle/README.md

 # Installation

-The easiest way to install this extension is by installing the corresponding Rubygem:
+The easiest way to install this extension bundle is by installing the corresponding Rubygem:

-    gem install webgen-sass_twitter_bootstrap-extension
+    gem install webgen-sass_twitter_bootstrap-bundle

-If you don't use Rubygems, copy the folder `lib/webgen/extension/sass_twitter_bootstrap` into your `ext` directory.
+If you don't use Rubygems, copy the folder `lib/webgen/bundle/sass_twitter_bootstrap` into your `ext` directory.

-After that you just need to tell webgen to use this extension by adding the following line to your `ext/init.rb` file:
+After that you just need to tell webgen to use this extension bundle by adding the following line to your `ext/init.rb` file:

     load("sass_twitter_bootstrap")